enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     comment header line.
 Default: None.
 ``MinimumOverDensityForRefinement`` (external)
-    These float values (up to 9) are used if the ``CellFlaggingMethod`` is 2, 4 or 5, although in slightly different ways.
-For cosmology simulations, the value is rho/<rho>
+    These float values (up to 9) are used if the ``CellFlaggingMethod`` is 2, 4 or 5.
+The value is the density (baryon or particle), in code units, above which refinement occurs.
+For cosmological simulations, note that the unit is with respect to the average density (baryon or particle) in the simulation volume.
+The exception to this is method 5, where it becomes rho [code] - 1.
+The elements in this array must match those in ``CellFlaggingMethod``.
+Therefore, if ``CellFlaggingMethod`` = 1 4 9 10, ``MinimumOverDensityForRefinement`` = 0 8.0 0 0.
-    for Methods 2 and 4, where rho is the density of the appropriate species in the cell and <rho> the mean density of that species in the simulation volume.
-For method 5 it becomes (rho/<rho> - 1).
-For non-cosmology simulations, it is simply the density above which a refinement occurs.

     In practice, this value is converted into a mass by multiplying it by the volume of the top grid cell.
 The result is